KatherineMichel/portfolio/doc/2024-recap.md

 While writing this recap, I found myself thinking the words, "I finally got organized and" a number of times.
 I felt a sense of cumulative momentum this year that came from building on prior knowledge and experience.

 A few examples
+* Applying task orchestration and distributed system engineering expertise across multiple products
-* Finally digging into some of the more advanced industry news such as the PyCon US Language Summit blog posts and Seth M Larson's PSF security-in-residence posts
+* Finally digging into some of the more advanced industry news such as historic PyCon US talks, Language Summit blog posts, and Seth M Larson's PSF security-in-residence posts
-* Creating a DjangoCon US Talk Topics Inspiration List for the second year in a row
-* Creating a thorough PyCon US Recap that built on my industry knowledge and prior conference experiences and was wildly popular in the Python/Django community
+* Making the most of my PyCon US experience, then writing a thorough recap about it that was wildly popular in the Python/Django community
-* Doing some "heavy lifting" from conference connections made
 * Doing all of this in a timely manner

 <!--
 Also, read the Language Summit articles for the first time and was able to grok the content

+* Doing some "heavy lifting" from conference connections made
-* Using the experience I had acquired from working on a major task orchestration feature at work to implement more task orchestration features
+* Using the experience I had acquired from working on a major task orchestration feature to implement more task orchestration features
-* Applying distributed system engineering expertise across multiple products
+* Creating a DjangoCon US Talk Topics Inspiration List for the second year in a row

 Recognizing that recap's popularity, creating a presentation from it, and using it to launch a Python Guild -->

 ## Work

-I continued as a Python/Django software engineer doing task orchestration and distributes systems engineering.
+I continued as a Python/Django software engineer doing task orchestration and distributed systems engineering.

 ## January